What Is IPv4 (Internet Protocol Version 4)?

 What is IPv4?

 Internet Protocol version 4 (IPv4) is the fourth version of the IP address system.
 Each IPv4 address presents as a unique identifier formatted as a string of numbers.
-Each Internet-connected device receives an IP address.
+Each device connected to the Internet through the Internet of Things receives an IP address.
 An IP version 4 address, like any IP address, allows devices to communicate with each other on both internal and external networks.

 IPv4 addresses are 32-bit integers expressed in hexadecimal notation or dotted decimal notation.
 This appears as x.x.x.x, where each x can value anywhere between 0 and 255.